 Burroughs Wellcome, a British pharmaceuticals company that has since merged with others into GlaxoSmithKline, first developed buproprion back in 1969.
 The FDA approved the drug as Zyban in 1997, and doctors prescribe it in 150 mg oral release tablets.

-As the adverse effects of Zyban become better known, the FDA has required more stringent product warnings and prescription requirements, culminating with a July 2009 “black box” Zyban warning.
-There is no effort to remove the product, and no Zyban recall is in effect.
+As the adverse effects of Zyban have become better known, the FDA has required more stringent product warnings and prescription requirements, culminating to date with a July 2009 “black box” Zyban warning.
+There is no effort to remove the product from the market, though, and no Zyban recall is in effect.

 Zyban Might Cause Suicidal Ideations and Behaviors

-The FDA has known that buproprion causes suicidal ideations and behavior when it’s prescribed as an antidepressant for some time.
+The FDA has known for some time that buproprion causes suicidal ideations and behavior when prescribed as an antidepressant.
 In 2006, the FDA analyzed the results of 372 studies of antidepressants, finding that even young adults (ages 18-25) were also afflicted with behavioral changes.
 As a result, the FDA ordered antidepressant manufacturers, including GlaxoSmithKline for Wellbutrin, to include added warnings to consumers.

 In July 2009, the FDA issued a public health advisory notifying physicians and patients that it required GlaxoSmithKline to place black box warning on Zyban products.
 Thanks to a review of postmarket surveillance and the adverse event reports it received, the FDA determined that Zyban might cause the following neuropsychiatric side effects: